 In Part 1, I dealt with how to help your child be prepared for the first day.
 Today I want to list some things that will help you as a Mom cope with school starting.

-3. DO NOT be a helicopter Mom – Don’t Hover!
+- DO NOT be a helicopter Mom – Don’t Hover!
 Allow the teacher to teach.
-Be the supporting actress, be there if you’re needed and asked, but don’t drop by unexpected and hang around.
+Offer to help your child’s teacher but don’t drop in unannounced.
+Most important, don’t hang around.

-4. Make sure the teacher and school are informed of and medical issues, allergies, medications or special needs of your child.
+- Make sure the teacher and school are informed of medical issues, allergies, medications, or special needs of your child.

-5. Keep yourself busy – The first day is difficult on us Mom’s too.
+- Keep yourself busy – The first day is difficult for us Moms too.
 I cried all the way home and almost until lunch on Lincoln’s first day of kindergarten.
 Plan your day and keep yourself busy.
 Plan lunch or go shopping with a friend.
 Treat yourself to a salon day or massage.
 Treat yourself to something you haven’t been able to do with the little one hanging around.
 My friend has a Mom’s, Muffins, and Mimosas brunch every first day of school – now that’s a treat!

-6. Never complain about the school or teachers in from of your child.
+- Never complain about the school or teachers in from of your child.
 I am of the opinion you shouldn’t complain at all, volunteer and make changes in whatever it is you don’t like.
-If you have a legitimate issues, meet privately with the teacher.
-Criticizing teachers in front of your child undermines their authority and could result in behavior problems and lack of respect.
+If you have legitimate issues, meet privately with the teacher.
+Criticizing teachers in front of your child undermines their authority and could result in behavior problems and a lack of respect.